Udhul/SAM-Batcher/docs/canvas_specification.md

 ### 6.1.
 Prediction Visibility

-The canvas exposes a toggle list for each returned mask.
-Users can turn masks on or off individually.
-When a single box is used with `multimask_output=true`, the highest-scoring mask is shown by default while the others remain hidden but can be toggled on.
-For multiple boxes the masks for all boxes are visible by default.
+The canvas exposes controls for selecting which predictions are visible.
+When a single box (or only point prompts) is used with `multimask_output=true`, the predictor returns three masks ranked by score.
+Exactly one of these masks is shown at a time and the user can switch between them via radio buttons labeled **High**, **Medium**, and **Low**.
+The chosen mask remains active for subsequent predictions until the inputs are cleared.
+When multiple boxes are provided, `multimask_output` is forced to `false` and one mask is returned for each box.
+In this case all masks are displayed automatically and the selector is hidden.
-The last placed box corresponds to the last toggle in the list so mask order mirrors input order.
+The last placed box corresponds to the last mask in the returned list so mask order mirrors input order.

 ### 6.2.
 Individual Mask Toggling

 **Toggle Interface:**
-* **Checkbox Controls:** Individual toggles for each mask in the current prediction set.
-The list is regenerated whenever new predictions are received.
-* **Dynamic Labels:** If predictions correspond to multiple boxes, toggles are labeled `Box 1`, `Box 2`, …​.
-For multimask results from a single prompt the labels are `Mask 1`, `Mask 2`, etc. Scores may be shown as tooltips.
-* **Visual Indicators:** Clear on/off state indication
-* **Batch Operations:** Select all, deselect all, invert selection
+* **Radio Selector (multimask results):** When a single box/point prompt is used the three score-ranked masks are presented as radio buttons (**High**, **Medium**, **Low**).
+Only one mask can be active at a time.
+* **Automatic Masks:** For masks from the automatic generator a list of checkboxes remains so each mask can be toggled individually.
+* **Multi-Box Predictions:** No toggle controls are shown.
+All returned masks are displayed simultaneously.
+* **Dynamic Labels:** Box-based predictions are ordered so that the last drawn box corresponds to the last mask.
-* **Keyboard Shortcuts:** Space to toggle, A for all, N for none
+* **Keyboard Shortcuts:** Space to toggle, A for all (automatic masks), N for none

 **Toggle State Management:**
 * **Per-Mask State:** Track visibility for each individual mask